 Overall term: 2016 to 2021

-More than 40 per cent of the population of Ethiopia’s Afar regional state is reliant on food aid due to recent droughts.
-Vegetation cover, which used to provide food, income and fuel while stabilising the soil, has been critically compromised in the region, and is under significant pressure due to a growing population of 2.6 per cent per annum.
-The Afar Region is hot and dry, with daytime temperatures of up to 48°C and annual rainfalls between 0 and 700 mm.
-As a result, just 7 per cent of the region’s area is viable for agriculture.
-Farming and small-scale irrigation are practiced where enough water is available, usually in dry valleys or along river banks.
-The livelihood system is based on livestock with mixed herds of camels, cattle, sheep and goats.
+In the past, Ethiopia’s Afar regional state had a stable vegetation cover, ensuring food production, income and fuel.
+The region is getting more and more under pressure due to a population growth of 2.6 per cent per year.
+Only 7 per cent of the region’s area is viable for agriculture.
 Failed experiments with new plants and overgrazing have unwittingly introduced invasive plants that thrive on flash flooding, drive back other species and take over large areas of rangeland.
-Hierarchical clan structures, which traditionally manage communal resources and agro-pastoral irrigation systems, are under increasing stress due to decreasing productivity as the soil degrades and increasing immigration through other pastoral communities.
+Hierarchical clan structures, which traditionally manage communal resources and agro-pastoral irrigation systems, are under increasing stress due to decreasing productivity as the soil degrades and immigration through other pastoral communities increases.
 Reforestation has been unable to make up for the reduction in tree stocks.
-Local nurseries do not have the expertise to produce planting material already adapted to the ecological conditions.
+Local nurseries do not have the expertise to produce planting material that is adapted to the ecological conditions.
 Moreover, community members have little or no knowledge about the cultivation and productive management of fruit trees.
-Until recently, people have relied on natural regeneration, and so they had no need to know how to plant or care for trees and bushes.

-The Trilateral Resilience Enhancement in the Ethiopian Lowlands (TREE) project is supporting the Federal Ministry of Agriculture’s strong interest in expanding tree and shrub production.
-It is a trilateral partnership between the Governments of Ethiopia, Israel and Germany and an integrated part of the Strengthening Drought Resilience in Arid and Semi-Arid Lowlands Programme (SDR-ASAL).
-Project activities are targeting a population of approximately 350,000 people, of which, direct beneficiaries are 400 women and men.
-TREE implements three major activities:
+The Trilateral Resilience Enhancement in the Ethiopian Lowlands (TREE) project supports the Federal Ministry of Agriculture’s strong interest in expanding tree and shrub production.
+It is a trilateral partnership between the Governments of Ethiopia, Israel (Israel’s Agency for International Development Cooperation, MASHAV) and Germany, as part of the Strengthening Drought Resilience in Arid and Semi-Arid Lowlands Programme (SDR-ASAL).
+Project activities are targeting a population of approximately 350,000 people.